Sitecore/jss/samples/node-headless-ssr-experience-edge/README.md

 # node/express scaffolding for SSR using Sitecore Experience Edge

 This is a sample setup showing one of how you can configure rendering server on top of node.js and Express using Experience Edge.
-It performs only render of the sample app without proxying requests.
+It performs only render of the sample app, quering layout data and dictionary data without proxying requests.

 ## Pre-requisites

 1. Your Delivery Edge instance needs to be configured with JSS.Server and the API Key provisioned.

 	> You can test Graphql queries using GraphiQL.